 - Street design plays a major role in the high numbers of pedestrian fatalities in the U.S.

-“Between 2005 and 2014, there were 165 pedestrian fatalities in the Cape Coral-Fort Myers metropolitan area,” says personal injury attorney Sheba Abraham, of the Goldberg Noone, LLC, law firm in Fort Myers.
+“Between 2005 and 2014, there were 165 pedestrian fatalities in the Cape Coral-Fort Myers metropolitan area,” says personal injury attorney Sheba Abraham, of the Goldberg Noone Abraham, law firm in Fort Myers.
 “Between pedestrians and people on bicycles, our firm deals with a large number of seriously injured clients, and the numbers go up each year.”

 Florida has topped this dubious list for 4 consecutive years.
 The authors of the study point out that while there is a certain amount of ‘user error’, or fatalities caused by either a driver or by a pedestrian, the actual design and construction of our roadways contribute directly to the alarming numbers of pedestrian deaths.
 The group is responsible for instigating a Complete Streets initiative, which is designed to provide a partnership to work with local communities and government entities to plan and build roadways and pedestrian access areas with an eye towards safety.

 Sadly, Fort Myers and Cape Coral do not currently have plans to implement any involvement with Smart Growth America or their Complete Streets plan.

 “The City of Fort Myers has indicated some plans to construct some roundabouts as intersections”, noted attorney Abraham.
 “But frankly, there are many conflicting reports and studies, both in the U.S. and around Europe, as to whether building roundabouts actually reduces the number of crash injuries or not”.